emilekm2142/AllWatch_SSD1306/docs/readme.md

 ## Home screen

-The home screen is divided into 3 vertical sections.
+The home screen is divided into 3 horizontal sections.
 The upper part always stays visible, just like the notification bar in smartphones.

 ![webhooks]( 1.png )

-The middle section displays actual time
+The middle section displays current time

 ![webhooks]( 2.png )